Local Energy Partnerships

 The QCC represents more than 50 community environment groups across the state and has worked to protect and sustain Queensland's environment since 1969.

-Over 12 months they will develop a framework to identify how to improve environmental outcomes for 2 proposed pumped hydro storage projects.
-This will include extensive consultation with key stakeholders.
+During the first stage, QCC will develop a framework to enhance environmental outcomes for pumped hydro energy storage projects and large-scale renewable energy projects.
+This work will include extensive consultation with key stakeholders.

 To help farmers make better-informed business decisions, we are partnering with QFF to establish the Energy Information Service for Landholders.